FlowFuse/website/src/_includes/core-nodes/http-request-use-case.md

 Below, you'll find a range of settings to tailor HTTP requests to fit the needs of different APIs or web services.
 Depending on the service you're working with, some options might be crucial, while others could be optional.

 - **Method:** Select the HTTP method for the request (e.g., GET, POST, PUT, DELETE).
 You can dynamically set it using `msg.method`.
 - **URL:** Specify the endpoint URL to communicate with.
-Dynamic URL setting is allowed using `msg.url`. additionally, if you want to construct a URL with the message's property you can utilize Mustache-style tags in the URL. ex - example.com/{{{topic}}}, it will have the value of `msg.topic` automatically inserted.
+Dynamic URL setting is allowed using `msg.url`. additionally, if you want to construct a URL with the message's property you can utilize Mustache-style tags. ex - `example.com/{{{topic}}}`, it will have the value of `msg.topic` automatically inserted.
 Using {{{...}}} prevents mustache from escaping characters like / & etc.
 - **Payload:** Allows to choose how received payload from the previous node will be sent with the request:
   - **Ignore:** If enabled Payload will be ignored.
   - **Append to query-string parameter:** Enabling this option will Allow sending URL query string parameters using `msg.payload`.